dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 - Every cluster worker node must be assigned to a zone.
 - The volumeBindingMode must be set to WaitForFirstConsumer.

 > **Note:** Cluster nodes that are not in a zone will not be able to access arrays that are zoned.
-Conversely, arrays that are unzoned will only be accessible from cluster nodes that are unzoned.
+Conversely, arrays that are unzoned will be accessible from any node in the cluster.

 > **Note:** The initial support for Availability Zones does not include support for Metro Volumes.

 With this support, a single storage class can be used to provision volumes from a pool of PowerMax arrays based on topology information, where each AZ has its own PowerMax array.
+When the StorageClass's volumeBindingMode property is set to _WaitForFirstConsumer_ the volume creation and binding is done at the time the volume is mounted to the cluster.
+It is at this time that the physical volume is provisioned on the local array based on the AZ.

 The following represents an example of the secret showing two arrays in different availability zones:

 ### Secret